It was the final school period of the day, and to think Nevil had come so close this time!

 “Now just go drop off this one little pencil before the dearest Mr. Hickinbottom makes it to his office, please…”

-“You stole a pen from the Principal’s office?”
+“You stole a pen from the principal’s office?”

 “Borrowed without permission!” she yelled.
 “And he had it coming!”
-She threw the pen that it flew across the room, nearly missing Nevil as he dodged it.
+She threw the pen so that it flew across the room, nearly missing Nevil as he dodged it.
 “Now go!”

 “But Ma’am,” Nevil protested, frantically shaking his paper.
 “I’ll miss the project deadline and fail this term.”